DariaNau/developer-profile-generator/README.md

 ### Axios

-The ajax-like functionality of axios (https://www.npmjs.com/package/axios) is used to call these endpoints.
+The ajax-like functionality of axios (https://www.npmjs.com/package/axios) is used to call the endpoints.